pkiraly/qa-catalogue/README.md

   * `-h`, `--details`: provides record level details of the issues
 * output parameters:
   * `-g <file>`, `--summaryFileName <file>`: the name of summary report the program produces.
-The file provides a summary of issues,  such as the number of instance and number of records having the particular issue)
+The file provides a summary of issues, such as the number of instance and number of records having the particular issue.
   * `-f <file>`, `--detailsFileName <file>`: the name of report the program produces.
 Default is `validation-report.txt`.
 If you use "stdout", it won't create file, but put results into the standard output.